Frequently Asked Questions

 Are students required to attend all of the 14 sessions?

 We encourage students to attend all of the sessions, if possible, in order to fully participate in the team’s projects.
 However, we know that things come up – illness, family situations, school homework, etc. - and we understand.

 What does my child need to bring?
 What does Bold Idea provide?

 Students just need to bring an outgoing attitude to each session.
 No additional supplies are required — including laptops.

 Each semester, Bold Idea provides students a 3-ring binder with a Student Guidebook (our course material and coding resources) and an ideaSpark T-shirt.

 Yes, on a case-by-case basis.
 In order to request financial assistance, please complete a quick survey during the registration process.

 What will my child be learning in ideaSpark?

-By participating in ideaSpark, students will develop computer science and 21st century skills.
-As students return each semester, they will continue to gain a deeper understanding and mastery of these skills – plus, how to apply them to creating technologies as a team.
-Our mentors track student progress during each session and project, while Bold Idea maintains student growth over multiple semesters.
+By participating in ideaSpark, students will develop computer science and 21st-century skills.
+As students return each semester, they will continue to gain a deeper understanding and mastery of these skills, plus how to apply them to create technologies as a team.
+Our mentors track student progress during each session and project, while Bold Idea keeps track of student growth over multiple semesters.